libssh2/libssh2/docs/INSTALL-AUTOTOOLS.md

   libssh2 can use the [Libgcrypt](https://www.gnupg.org/) library for cryptographic operations.
 One of the cryptographic libraries is required.

-  Configure will attempt to locate Libgcrypt automatically.
+  Configure attempts to locate Libgcrypt automatically.

   If your installation of Libgcrypt is in another location, specify it using `--with-libgcrypt-prefix`.